How to get paid faster from clients and boost cash flow

 1. Make your payment terms super clear

-- Clearly set out payment terms like 'Net 30' (due in 30 days) or 'Due on receipt'
+- State your payment terms clearly, such as 'Net 30' (due in 30 days) or 'Due on receipt'

 - Outline any fees for late payments